Home » Spirit of Enderby: Macquarie Island Expedition – Galapagos of the Southern Ocean ex. Dunedin

 Meet your fellow voyagers and expedition staff for an informal get-together over dinner at the hotel, where you will stay overnight.

-We transfer you to the Port of Bluff where the staff welcome you on board the Spirit of Enderby and as you settle into your cabin, our adventure begins.
+We transfer you to the port where staff will welcome you on board the Spirit of Enderby and as you settle into your cabin, our adventure begins.

 North East Island is the largest of The Snares and staggeringly, this one island is claimed by some to be home to more nesting seabirds than all of the British Isles together.
 Zodiac cruising the rugged coastline we learn how the islands got their name and encounter Snares Crested Penguins, Cape Petrel and Buller’s Albatross on the imposing cliffs.
 We are also likely to encounter Antarctic Terns, White-fronted Terns, Red-billed Gulls, Tomtits and Fernbirds.

 Named for the same distinguished shipping family as our own vessel and one of the most beautiful islands in the group, this is a great birding location and a chance to see everything from the famous Southern Royal Albatross and Northern Giant Petrel to parakeets, Bellbirds and the endemic shag, teal and snipe.
 Sandy Bay is one of three breeding grounds on the Auckland Islands for the rare Hooker’s or New Zealand Sea Lion.

 These islands have witnessed many a shipwreck in days gone by.
 Loaded in human history, they harbour tales of castaways, bullion and coastwatchers through to today’s scientific visitors.
 Today we land in Carnley Harbour and if weather and sea conditions permit visit the Shy Mollymawk colony at South West Cape or if weather is not suitable we will select one of a number of other sites available to us.